 Luckily, practicing good posture — stacking your spine and keeping your head held high — can help you avoid some of that discomfort.
 Even better?
 There's plenty of benefits of good posture beyond just avoiding WFH pain.
 Below, spinal experts explain what you stand to gain from sitting up straight.

 Helps Your Muscles Function Well

 Good posture sets your muscles (and entire body, for that matter) up for success, according to Vikki Petersen, DC, CCN, CFMP, a chiropractor at Root Cause Medical Clinics.
 Your muscles are anchored to bones at each end, so their ability to function properly depends on those bones being in the correct position in the first place, she explains.
 When your bones are out of alignment — like when your head juts forward to look down at your laptop, rather than stacking in line with the rest of your spine — they likewise tug your muscles out of place.
 The result?
-Overly lengthened or uncomfortably shortened muscles, which can lead to that dreaded WFH back or neck pain.
+Overly lengthened or uncomfortably shortened muscles, which can lead to that dreaded back or neck pain.